 If you’re only looking for a few items to spruce up your space, be intentional about where you source your furniture to stay on budget.

 3. Utilize Free Interior Design Resources at Your Favorite Stores

 If you are planning on buying most of your furnishings from a specific store—or even just a few—you should inquire about any free design services they offer.
-For example, Restoration Hardware and Pottery Barn offer free design services, and in many cases will even send a designer out to your home to take measurements.
+For example, Restoration Hardware and Pottery Barn offer free design services.
 While they do expect that you ultimately make a purchase, it is not required.
 However, if you know you want a certain piece from a specific store, it can be a great way to get inspiration for the rest of the room.